rvp15/MERN-Stack-Project-TicketHandling/README.md

 >Challenges:

-- Linking User and Ticket Model to link user and his tickets
+- Linking User and Ticket Model to link user and his tickets.

+- Updates reflecting after a refresh.

  >Future Implementation

-- Add more Functionality for practical implementation of my project.
+- Add more Functionality and fix bugs for practical implementation of my project.

 >Inspiration: